alexstroukov/salve-test/readme.md

 - Added debouncing with `useCallbackDebounced`.
 Usually you want this for places where events come in sharp bursts like search or mouse movements, here I added it to the sort click handler.
 Since clicking on the header makes an API request and users often spam click, this prevents unnecessary api calls to the server.

 - There is basic loading and error state but you likely wont see it because the loading flags are typically delayed to allow for super fast requests.
-I implements something similar in the [react suspense](https://react.dev/reference/react/Suspense) placeholder `SuspensePanel`
+I implemented something similar in the [react suspense](https://react.dev/reference/react/Suspense) placeholder `SuspensePanel`